Cats (1998 film)

-Cats is a 1998 direct-to-video musical film based on the 1981 stage musical Cats by Andrew Lloyd Webber, itself based on Old Possum's Book of Practical Cats (1939) by T. S. Eliot.
+Cats is a 1998 British direct-to-video musical film based on the 1981 stage musical by Andrew Lloyd Webber, itself based on Old Possum's Book of Practical Cats (1939) by T. S. Eliot.
 Lloyd Webber oversaw orchestration and called on Gillian Lynne, the show's original choreographer, to train the cast members.
 David Mallet served as the director of this production.

 The film is a recreation of the stage musical, but with new staging and significant edits made to reduce the runtime for television broadcast.
 It was filmed at the Adelphi Theatre in London in 1997, with the cast selected from various past and (then) present international productions of Cats.
 Initially released to VHS and subsequently DVD and Blu-ray, the film has since been shown on television channels including PBS, BBC and Ovation TV.

 Synopsis

 After the overture, the Cats gather on stage and describe the Jellicle tribe and its purpose ("Jellicle Songs for Jellicle Cats").
 The cats (who break the fourth wall throughout) then notice that they are being watched, and proceed to explain how the different cats of the tribe are named ("The Naming of Cats").
-This is followed by a ballet solo performed by Victoria to signal the beginning of the Jellicle Ball ("The Invitation to the Jellicle Ball").
-At this moment, Munkustrap, the main narrator, explains that tonight the Jellicle patriarch Old Deuteronomy will make an appearance and choose one of the cats to be reborn into a new life on the Heaviside Layer.
+This is followed by a ballet solo performed by a young, white kitten named Victoria to signal the beginning of the Jellicle Ball ("The Invitation to the Jellicle Ball").
+At this moment, Munkustrap, the main narrator, explains that tonight the Jellicle patriarch Old Deuteronomy will make his appearance and choose one of the cats to be reborn into a new life on the Heaviside Layer.

-The first contender Munkustrap introduces is Jennyanydots ("The Old Gumbie Cat"), a large tabby cat who lazes around all day but come nighttime, she becomes active, teaching mice and cockroaches various activities to curb their naturally destructive habits.
-Just as Jennyanydots finishes her song, the music changes suddenly and Rum Tum Tugger makes his extravagant entrance in front of the tribe ("The Rum Tum Tugger").
-He is very fickle and unappeasable, "for he will do as he do do, and there's no doing anything about it".
+The first contender, Munkustrap, introduces is Jennyanydots ("The Old Gumbie Cat"), a large tabby cat who lazes around all day, but come nighttime, becomes active, teaching mice and cockroaches various activities to curb their naturally destructive habits.
+Just as Jennyanydots finishes her song, the music changes suddenly and the Rum Tum Tugger makes his extravagant entrance in front of the tribe ("The Rum Tum Tugger").
+He is fickle and unappeasable, "for he will do as he do do, and there's no doing anything about it".

-Then, as Rum Tum Tugger's song fades, a shabby old grey cat stumbles out wanting to be reconciled; it is Grizabella.
+Then, as Rum Tum Tugger's song fades, a shabby, old, grey cat stumbles out wanting to be reconciled; it is Grizabella.
 All the cats back away from her in fear and disgust and explain her unfortunate state ("Grizabella: The Glamour Cat").
 Grizabella leaves and the music changes to a cheerful upbeat number as Bustopher Jones, a fat cat in "a coat of fastidious black", is brought to the stage ("Bustopher Jones: The Cat About Town").
 Bustopher Jones is among the elite of the cats, and visits prestigious gentlemen's clubs.
 Suddenly, a loud crash startles the tribe and the cats run offstage in fright.

 Hushed giggling sounds signal the entrance of Mungojerrie and Rumpleteazer, a pair of near-identical cats.
 They are mischievous petty burglars who enjoy causing trouble around their human neighborhood ("Mungojerrie and Rumpleteazer").
 After they finish, they are caught off-guard and confronted by the rest of the cats.